 However, a home thermostat or thermometer can help you figure out what to dress them in to keep them comfortable no matter the season.

-In time, you’ll learn to trust your mama instincts and feel more confident when choosing their bedtime attire.
+In time, you’ll learn to trust your mama instincts and feel more confident when planning how to dress a baby for sleep.

 And if you’re ever unsure, reach out to the community on Peanut.